NOTE: from 2002-2016 this

 forums and learning partner collaboration (40 points)

-The primary class forums on various topics will be introduced online in Pepper.
-There will be forums for readings and for general discussions of course content.
+The primary class folders on various topics will be introduced online in Pepper.
+There will be folders for readings and for general discussions of course content.
 You will find a "Weekly Update", posted at the beginning of each week - these weekly notes help you keep on schedule and are required reading.
 There is a Course Schedule page as well.
-Forums are set up as meeting places for teams dealing with selected course topics.
-It is required that teams use synchronous Chat to plan and progress through their project, posting links to these chats in their Team Forum.
+Folders are set up as meeting places for teams dealing with selected course topics.
+It is required that teams use synchronous Chat to plan and progress through their project, posting links to these chats in their Team Folder.

-In Pepper you will find a Forum (Reading 5) for the Learning Partner Reading and Design Assignment (developed with various tools with results posted to Pepper); there are Forums for All-Class Discussions, for the Teams and for the Presentation of the Team Project, a Forum for developing Individual Projects so you can begin thinking about this from week one as well as a Forum for Presenting Individual Projects.
+In Pepper you will find a Folder (Reading 5) for the Learning Partner Reading and Design Assignment (developed with various tools with results posted to Pepper); there are Folders for All-Class Discussions, for the Teams and for the Presentation of the Team Project, a Folder for developing Individual Projects so you can begin thinking about this from week one as well as a Forum for Presenting Individual Projects.

 Typically, in Pepper you will see messages posted since your last visit.
 When you read messages, mark them as "read".
 Take note of the author and subject line so you can later respond to those notes that you plan to "build onto".
 It may work best to create your notes off-line in WORD, spell-check the notes and when back online, paste them into the message forms.
 It is also helpful if you refer to the note to which you are responding.
 If you and your team are planning a chat, it is best for teams to create a note that is co-authored by all members of the team, then only one message is needed and each member of the team can edit the note as to times when they are available to meet.
-All class members are expected to contribute regularly to the forums in Pepper.
+Each member may use a different colour font to help identify who wrote the note.
+All class members are expected to contribute regularly to the folders in Pepper.
 Contribute meaningful (like Goldilocks might have said - not too long, not too short - but "just right") messages to the discussions on all topics in Pepper.

 Top of Page